techramento/techramento.github.io/BYLAWS.md

 ### 12.04 - Retaliation

-Said person is protected from retaliation only if she/he brings the alleged unlawful activity, policy, or practice to the attention of {{ site.legal_title }} and provides the {{ site.legal_title }} with a reasonable opportunity to investigate and correct the alleged unlawful activity.
+Said person is protected from retaliation only if she/he brings the alleged unlawful activity, policy, or practice to the attention of {{ site.legal_title }} and provides {{ site.legal_title }} with a reasonable opportunity to investigate and correct the alleged unlawful activity.
 The protection described below is only available to individuals that comply with this requirement.

 {{ site.legal_title }} shall not retaliate against any director, officer, staff or employee who in good faith, has made a protest or raised a complaint against some practice of {{ site.legal_title }} or of another individual or entity with whom {{ site.legal_title }} has a business relationship, on the basis of a reasonable belief that the practice is in violation of law, or a clear mandate of public policy.